there4/there4.github.com/source/_posts/2013-01-05-generating-jsonp-with-hifi-cms.markdown

 layout system.

 One benefit of HiFi is that it has url driven page templates that use a smart mime-type system to deliver the correct headers.
-This means that if you create a template with a `.js`, `.json` or `.jsonp` extension, the site will deliver it with the correct headers.
+If you create a template with a `.js`, `.json`, or `.jsonp` extension, the site will deliver it with the correct headers.
 This then means that you can deliver two different versions of content based on url.

 * `http://hifisite.example.com/help/topic/how-to-skate.html` will open the
   how to skate article and render it with the __html__ template.